GruberMarkus/AddressFormatter/README.md

    ```

 # Usage examples
-In the following two examples, note the subtle differences in formatting, such as where the house number and the postcode is placed.
+Note the subtle country specific formatting differences in the following examples, such as where the house number and the postcode is placed.

 ## Austrian Presidential Office
 ```powershell